 Collaborators will not be able to see insights.
 They will also not be able to edit or delete your effect, and the effect will not be saved on their Instagram profile.

-Anyone added as an effect collaborator will have permission to show the effect in their public Spark AR portfolio by default.
+Anyone added as an effect collaborator will have permission to show the effect in their public Meta Spark portfolio by default.
 This permission can be changed at any time.

 Note: Effect owners will receive a notification when an AR manager adds a new collaborator or changes an existing collaborators’ permissions.
 AR managers should consult effect owners before adding collaborators.